-We found that a vast majority of our survey participants have heard something about the construction defects at Millennium Tower.
+We found that a vast majority of our survey participants had heard something about the construction defects at Millennium Tower.

-After providing a short summary of facts for the 11% of participants who had not heard about the construction problems at Millennium Tower, our next question asked participants for their assessment of the seriousness of the problems at Millennium Tower.
+After providing a short summary of facts for the 11% of participants who had not heard about the construction problems at Millennium Tower, our next question gauged their assessment of the seriousness of the issues.
 As shown in the chart below, 97% of the respondents held the opinion that the construction problems were “very” or “somewhat” serious.

-Our survey then explored participants’ opinions about awarding compensation to people who purchased property in Millennium Tower, and to the developers of the building.
-The results show a stark contract between what participants’ willingness to award to those parties, with 84% of participants expressing a willingness to award to unit purchasers compensation, but only 18% expressing a willingness to award compensation to the developers.
+Our survey then explored participants’ opinions about awarding compensation to people who purchased property in Millennium Tower and to the developers of the building.
+The results show a stark contrast between participants’ willingness to award to those parties, with 84% willing to award compensation to unit purchasers but only 18% willing to award compensation to the developers.

 We were also interested in learning about participants’ experiences in the construction industry.
 Participants were evenly divided between those with no experience at all and those with a least a little experience.